Kotlin/dataframe/docs/schemas.md

     val isAdult: Boolean
 }
 ```
-Extension properties are generated only for new and overriden members:
+Extension properties for data access are generated only for new and overriden members of `DataFrameType2` interface:
 ```kotlin
 val DataFrameBase<DataFrameType2>.age: DataColumn<Int> get() = this["age"] as DataColumn<Int>
 val DataRowBase<DataFrameType2>.age: Int get() = this["age"] as Int
 val DataFrameBase<DataFrameType2>.isAdult: DataColumn<Boolean> get() = this["isAdult"] as DataColumn<Boolean>
 val DataRowBase<DataFrameType2>.isAdult: String get() = this["isAdult"] as Boolean
 ```
-Variable is typed by new interface:
+Then variable `filtered` is typed by new interface:
 ```kotlin
 val temp = filtered
 ```